-Mary-Ann continues to supervise Masters students as an Approved Supervisor with Yorkville University, Capella University and Providence Theological Seminary.
+Mary-Ann continues to supervise Masters students as an Approved Supervisor with Yorkville University and Capella University.

 Mary-Ann is an Approved Referral Therapist for various organizations.
 She receives referrals from an international Christian organization dating from 1987 as well as 100 Huntley Street since 2006, New Directions since 2008 and numerous churches within Winnipeg and Manitoba.
 Partnering with two large churches within the city, she developed, marketed and lead recovery groups and counselled in her capacity as Director of Family Life and Counselling Ministries.

 Also included are Compensation for Victims of Crime, Manitoba Public Insurance and other EAP organizations such as Homewood Health, Arete Human Solutions and Family Guidance FGI, ComPsych, Midwest Solutions, National Eating Disorders, Network Advantage and Workplace Options.